GrahamDumpleton-abandoned/mod_wsgi-docs/where-to-get-help.rst

 If you are having problems with installing or using mod_wsgi, then ensure you read this first.
-It will give you some pointers on what you can do to resolve the problem yourself.
+It will give you some pointers on what you can do to resolve the problem yourself before having to go off and ask someone else.

 Read The Documentation
 ----------------------

-First thing you should do is make sure you have read the actual mod_wsgi documentation on the mod_wsgi site.
-The documentation on the mod_wsgi site goes into much more detail than anything else you will find elsewhere on the Internet.
-It certainly is going to be better to be relying on the official documentation rather than some obscure personal blog site.
-Even integration guides in official documentation for the major Python web frameworks are quite sparse and in some cases inaccurate or incomplete.
+First thing you should do is make sure you have read the actual mod_wsgi documentation on this site.
+The official documentation goes into much more detail than anything else you will find elsewhere on the Internet.
+It certainly is going to be better to be relying on this documentation rather than some obscure blog site owned by someone who jotted down a few notes after spending just a short period of time getting it working.
+Even integration guides in official documentation for the major Python web frameworks are in some cases quite sparse and in some cases contain inaccurate or data information.

-The key document you should start with is:
+The key documents you should start with are:

+* :doc:`installation-guides/index`
-* :doc:`InstallationInstructions`
+* :doc:`configuration-guides/index`

-This has pointers to other documents covering installation, configuration and subsequent setup issues.
+These have pointers to documents covering installation, configuration and subsequent setup issues.
 Also references documents on how to go about debugging any issues.

 If you have been successful in getting mod_wsgi running and your questions are more about how mod_wsgi works or how more complicated features are used, then you should start with:

-* :doc:`DeveloperGuidelines`
+* :doc:`developer-guides/index`

 Although this is labelled as being for developers, that is referring to you as a user of mod_wsgi and a developer of your own web application.
 It isn't